ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 ```

 #### Ballerina JObject
-A Ballerina binding object representing a Java class will always be implemented using the following abstract class `JObject`.
+A Ballerina binding object representing a Java class will always be implemented using the abstract class `JObject`.
 This is present inside the `ballerina/java` module of the Ballerina standard library and could be accessed as `java:JObject` if the java module is imported into a project.

 To explain the implementation further, this Ballerina object will always store the handle reference of the Java object in it’s `jObj` field.